Office for Students

-The Office for Students (OfS) is a non-departmental public body of the Department for Education, acting as the regulator and competition authority for the higher education sector in England.
+The Office for Students (OfS) is a non-departmental public body of the Department for Education of the United Kingdom Government.
+It acts as the regulator and competition authority for the higher education sector in England.

-In February 2021, James Wharton, Baron Wharton of Yarm was made the new chair.

 History

 The regulator was established by the Higher Education and Research Act 2017, coming into existence on 1 January 2018.
 It merged the Higher Education Funding Council for England and the Office for Fair Access, and formally inherited their responsibilities, while 'working in the interests of students and prospective students' and having 'a wider remit ... taking charge of the granting of degree awarding powers and university title.'
 The OfS inherited HEFCE's funding responsibilities (aside from those for research which passed to United Kingdom Research and Innovation), and OFFA's responsibility for promoting fair access to higher education.

 Responsibilities

 The OfS website lists its main areas of work as: